joshbegley/nyt-latest/previous.md

 `He fought prejudice and incarceration during World War II to lead a successful career, becoming one of the first editors of color at a metropolitan newspaper.`\
 https://nytimes.com/2024/05/16/obituaries/bill-hosokawa-overlooked.html

-**California’s Governor Accuses Trump of ‘Open Corruption’ at Climate Meeting**\
+**Gov. Gavin Newsom Accuses Trump of ‘Open Corruption’ at Climate Meeting**\
-`Gavin Newsom, speaking at the Vatican, used sharp language to describe the former president’s appeal to fossil fuel executives for campaign donations.`\
+`The California governor, speaking at the Vatican, used sharp language to describe the former president’s appeal to fossil fuel executives for campaign donations.`\
 https://nytimes.com/2024/05/16/climate/newsom-trump-corruption.html

 **Iraqi groups close to Iran are joining in strikes on Israel.**\